iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Most of the time I put my phone on charge, the app doesn't work it just crash by itself<br> :date: __2020-12-02 09:09:06__

-> This is a great app, if you're like me and have unlimited data then you can leave overnight to charge and contribute.
-The only issue I have with this is like many users, there isn't enough advertisement surrounding this so it remains fairly unknown.
-If this was standard throughout all Vodafone devices and required users to Opt out, then I feel there would be more of a buzz surrounding this.<br> :date: __2020-11-26 09:59:39__

-> I'm unclear exactly how this thing works, and that concerns me a bit It fires up any time I put my phone on the charger...
-Day or night I am on my home wifi...
-I have yet to see if it turns on in the car when I plug the charger in...
-I never use all my data each month but that doesn't mean I want to risk it while driving I was under the impression the app only runs at night (I am in the US, if that matters)...
-But there is no way to set a schedule that allows it to run only during certain hours<br> :date: __2020-11-16 04:59:26__

-> Great idea, but I've got a problem after some hours of use, since it starts crashing just after enabling or even just opening it; both on Android 7 and iPadOs 14<br> :date: __2020-11-15 13:39:57__

 #### 2-star reviews